 Caravela (Caravel in english) were small, highly maneuverable sailing ships portuguese developed in the 15th century, which allowed to explore the oceans.
 You may get to know more about them here.

-Back then Caravelas wondered the world, from Europe to Africa, America, Asia and even Oceania.
 Now other Carawelas are populating the world, not to bring goods back, but taking with them the opportunity to cook with fire.

 Carawela’s range of wood fired ovens share the main features a wood fired oven should have: